d2l-ai/d2l-en/chapter_attention-mechanisms/attention-scoring-functions.md

 In general,
-when queries and keys are vectors of different lengths, we can use *additive attention* as the attention function.
+when queries and keys are vectors of different lengths, we can use additive attention as the scoring function.
 Given a query $\mathbf{q} \in \mathbb{R}^q$
 and a key $\mathbf{k} \in \mathbb{R}^k$,
-the additive attention function
+the *additive attention* scoring function

 $$a(\mathbf q, \mathbf k) = \mathbf w_v^\top \text{tanh}(\mathbf W_q\mathbf q + \mathbf W_k \mathbf k) \in \mathbb{R},$$
 :eqlabel:`eq_additive-attn`